fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/v1.0/New-AzureRmWebAppSSLBinding.md

 # New-AzureRmWebAppSSLBinding

 ## SYNOPSIS
-Creates an SSL certificate binding for an azure_2 Web App.
+Creates an SSL certificate binding for an Azure Web App.

 ## SYNTAX